-No faculty or staff member shall enter into or continue a Consensual Relationship with any employee (faculty or staff) who reports to them (as a direct supervisor or any level of hierarchy) or over whom the faculty or staff member has the authority and/or responsibility to hire, promote, discipline, evaluate, set salary, assign or direct.
-If marriage or a Consensual Relationship exists such that circumstances would bring an employee into conflict with this policy, the person in power shall report disclose such a relationship to the relevant Dean (if a faculty member) or VP for Human Resources (if a staff member).
-The Dean (if a faculty member) or VP for Human Resources (if a staff member) shall initiate a Management Plan consistent with this policy, including the removal of any reporting or similar relationship between the faculty or staff member and the employee.
-The Dean (if a faculty member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) or VP for Human Resources (if a staff member) may also take measures to prevent the deprivation of employment opportunities for the subordinate.
+No faculty or staff member shall enter into or continue a consensual relationship with any employee (faculty or staff) who reports to them (as a direct supervisor or any level of hierarchy) or over whom the faculty or staff member has the authority and/or responsibility to hire, promote, discipline, evaluate, set salary, assign or direct.
+If marriage or a consensual relationship exists such that circumstances would bring an employee into conflict with this policy, the person in power shall report or disclose such a relationship to the relevant dean (if a faculty member) or vice president for human resources (if a staff member).
+The dean or vice president for human resources shall initiate a management plan consistent with this policy, including the removal of any reporting or similar relationship between the faculty or staff member and the employee.
+The dean or vice president for human resources may also take measures to prevent the deprivation of employment opportunities for the subordinate.